 Throughout the Greenway, visitors will find wildlife viewing platforms and overlooks allowing viewing of the diverse habitats that can be found along the Macatawa River.
 Unique areas along the Greenway system include Windmill Island, the Macatawa Greenspace (former Holland Country Club), Paw Paw Park, Ridge Point Community Church Natural Area, Hawthorn Pond Natural Area, Poppen Woods, and the Upper Macatawa Natural Area.

 The Macatawa Greenway effort was originally conceived during the 1994 Macatawa Future Search as a local community-wide “environmental protection” project.

 Since 1994 and to the present, the mission of these greenway efforts is to “protect and enhance natural lands, streams, and open spaces within the Lake Macatawa watershed for public enjoyment and the preservation of plant and wildlife habitat”.

 This vision shaped the Macatawa Greenway Network (see map below), a broad web of public and private forests, streams, and other open and undeveloped areas that would provide wildlife habitat corridors and opportunities for people to enjoy these “greenways”.
 The main project focus has been the Macatawa River Greenway.

 These efforts evolved into the Macatawa Greenway Partnership, a 501(c)(3) non-profit organization established in 1996.
 The Partnership brought together key local and county units of government as well as significant private parties to advance the program.
-These greenway efforts are now being led by the Outdoor Discovery Center Macatawa Greenway which merged operations in August 2009.
+These greenway efforts are now being led by the ODC Network which merged operations with the Macatawa Greenway in August 2009.

 Macatawa River Greenway